 To set up SAP Cloud Peering with Megaport

 - Log into the Megaport Portal.

-- Add an VXC connection for the port or MCR.
+- Add a VXC connection for the Port or MCR.

 Enter the service key provided by SAP and click Next.

 Name your connection – Name the VXC with the label provided by SAP (for example CID-1234567890).

 Invoice Reference – This is an optional field.
 It can be any text, such as a PO number or billing reference number.

 Rate Limit – This populates automatically based on the rate defined with the service key.